Not all apps start from a featured template.

 - Run on each desktop platform

-To view and download these samples, create a new app from one:
+To view and download these samples, create an app from one:

 - Open AppStudio on the desktop.